 Channing Dungey was named executive vice president, Drama Development, movies & miniseries, ABC Entertainment Group, in July 2013.
 In this position she oversees the development and production of all drama pilots, movies & miniseries and the launch of new series for ABC Entertainment.
 Series Ms. Dungey has developed and launched include "Scandal," "Marvel's Agents of S.H.I.E.L.D.," "Resurrection," "Revenge," "Once Upon A Time" and "Nashville."
 Prior she was senior vice president, Drama Development, ABC Entertainment Group, since June 2009.

-Prior to that, Ms. Dungey was senior vice president, Drama Development, ABC Studios.
-In that role she was responsible for the development and acquisition of drama programming for the studio, which created international hit franchises "Lost," "Desperate Housewives" and "Grey's Anatomy."
+Previously Ms. Dungey was senior vice president, Drama Development, ABC Studios.
+In that role she was responsible for the development and acquisition of drama programming for the studio, known for the international hit franchises "Lost," "Desperate Housewives" and "Grey's Anatomy."
 She oversaw a team of creative executives who identified, cultivated and developed drama programming for network broadcast and cable exhibition.
-Her slate of programming included the award-winning and critically-acclaimed ABC show "Private Practice," CBS' long-running drama "Criminal Minds," the CW's "Reaper" and Lifetime's highest rated series, "Army Wives."
+Her slate of programming included the award-winning and critically-acclaimed ABC show "Private Practice," CBS's long-running drama "Criminal Minds," the CW's "Reaper" and Lifetime's highest rated series, "Army Wives."